Burmese–Portuguese conflicts: First battle at Arakan, October 15, 1616

 On the 15th of October an enormous fleet belonging to the King of Arakan was seen coming down the river, headed by some Dutch vessels.
 Dom Francisco de Menezes Roxo, commanding the Portuguese fleet, engaged near the river.
 The battle lasted an entire day with heavy losses on both sides before the Arakan and the Dutch withdrew during the night.

 Second battle at Arakan, November, 1616

 After Sebastião Gonzales Tibao joined the Portuguese fleet with 50 vessels, a second battle was fought.
 Dom Francisco was killed by a musket ball during the battle, causing Sebastião Gonzales to withdraw.
 The fleets parted, but Gaspar de Abreu's galliot was left behind and destroyed, with all aboard killed.
 Gaspar de Abreu was, however, brought off by Antonio Carvalho mortally wounded, and he died a few days later.

-Recapture of Sundiva, 1617
+Recapture of Sandwip, 1617

-Following the retreat of the Portuguese fleet, the King of Arakan, Min Khamaung, arrived with a force at Sundiva in 1617, recapturing the island and ending Sebastião Gonzales Tibao's rule and Portuguese connection in the region.
+Following the retreat of the Portuguese fleet, the King of Arakan, Min Khamaung, arrived with a force at Sandwip in 1617, recapturing the island and ending Sebastião Gonzales Tibao's rule and Portuguese connection in the region.
 Gonzales disappeared after the engagement.